lilypeng212/Business-Proposal-Competition-ALIVE-Spring-Hill-Resort/README.md

 ![product_design](Output/product_design.png)

 This component focuses on product innovation aligned with post-pandemic hygiene awareness.
-The hand-care set combines portability and usability, while incorporating the resort’s signature hot spring concept through ingredients and visual design.
+The hand-care set combines portability and usability while incorporating the resort’s signature hot spring concept through ingredients and visual design.

 The product aims to enhance both functional value (cleaning and protection) and brand identity.